AdaCore/why3/doc/manpages.rst

 -  :literal:`\`code\`` is a code escape: the text *code* is typeset as Why3 code.

-A CSS file ``style.css`` suitable for rendering is generated in the same directory as output files.
+A CSS file :file:`style.css` suitable for rendering is generated in the same directory as output files.
 This CSS style can be modified manually, since regenerating the HTML documentation will not overwrite an existing ``style.css`` file.